rppatel79/artificial_intelligence/deep_learning/tensor_flow/convolution/readme.md

 - Fits the dataset

 Arguments
-- [1] - A relative or absolute path to train the neutral network.
+- [1] - A relative or absolute path of images to train the neutral network.
 This directory must contain subdirectories for each class
+- [2] - The 'image_size' that all images in the subdirectories are normalized too.
+Values are likely 50-500
+- [3] - The 'batch_size' used for fitting the model